Dapha music: Performance

 The dapha ensemble consists of percussion instruments consisting of moo dhimay, khin, paschima, nyah khin, jwo nagara, damaru, accompanied by cymbals such as taa, bhusya and kaynpin.
 The melody is maintained by flutes called basuri.
 Dapha has a set of rituals from the initiation of a musical performance to its end.
 The pieces of music played are called gwaras and the first gwara is always "Nasa dya gwara" or "Dyah lhaaye", which is a devotional piece dedicated to Nasa dya.
 The ragas sung are preceded by a short alap.
 Dapha music moves from Dyah lhaaye (द्यः ल्हाय्), then proceeds to chuma (छुमा), bhatwa (भात्वा), lajah (लज), chali (चाली), gau (गौ), dhocha (धोचा), arati (आरती) and finally ends with dyah lhay (द्या ल्हाय्).

 Different dapha khala of different places may have their own rules of practice, lawaja in dapha music.
 Dapha music is also taken as one of tantrik music.
-So, there is a rigid rule and female is forbidden in dapha.
+So, there is a rigid rule and females are forbidden in dapha.
 Bansuri khala is not taken as dapha khala.
-Bansuri khala, Chigwo/yelepo dhime in ktm came in to exist for entertainment later on, which can be practised by any gender.
+Bansuri khala, Chigwo/yelepo dhime in ktm came into existence for entertainment later on, which can be practiced by any gender.